cobi-bike/Module-News/README.md

 npm install
 ```

-### Step 2: Create a twilio account
+### Step 2: Create a Newsapi.org account

-This module relies on [newsapi.org](https://newsapi.org/register) to poll the latest news from various news outlets.
+This module relies on [Newsapi.org](https://newsapi.org/register) to poll the latest news from various news outlets.
 Create an account and retrieve your api key.

 ### Step 3: Set environment variables